wp-plugins/my-calendar/readme.txt

 * Bug fix: Trim spaces on above/below navigation strings.
 * Bug fix: If an event ends at midnight, automatically end tomorrow unless set for a later date.
 * Bug fix: Don't show events on both days if they end at midnight.
+* Bug fix: Don't attempt to enqueue jquery.charcount.js if WP to Twitter not installed.

 * New template tag: {runtime} to show human language version of length of event.
 * New feature: Accessibility features for locations.